MASQ-Project/Node/README.md

 if you're using Windows.

 The Daemon's responsibility is to configure and start the Node.
-When it comes up, it sets up an initialization area that contains configuration data for the node: some of it defaulted, some of it loaded from the environment, some loaded from a configuration file, if present, and the rest of it uninitialized.
+When it comes up, it sets up an initialization area that contains configuration data for the Node: some of it defaulted, some of it loaded from the environment, some loaded from a configuration file, if present, and the rest of it uninitialized.
 Before the Node is started, the configuration data in the Daemon's initialization area should be adjusted so that the Node has what it needs when it comes up.